A New Relationship between Consumers and Brands Exhibited in Long-selling Brands of Fast-Moving Consumer Goods

 In order to build deeper relationships with consumers in the future than ever before, it will be important to have consumers tell brands what semantic value they discover, to cast that value back onto consumers, and to develop brands while interacting with consumers.
 Brands will need to think about what they can do to provide other consumers with experiences similar to those experienced by people in the “support” group, as mentioned above, such as the fun of trying a variety of ingredient combinations with friends and the pride that expresses the sense of fulfillment of having climbed all the way to the top of Mt.
 Fuji.
 They will then need to try such measures out, get feedback from consumers, and polish them up.

+Companies may be concerned that they cannot gain new awareness even if they query consumers, or that they cannot formulate actions geared toward many consumers based on having understood n=1 customer.
 Here’s a more familiar example.
 The following photo shows the dining table of a purchaser of a non-alcoholic product.
 It was uploaded by the consumer using CODE, an app that collects shopping history.

 The rice looks like brown rice, and it’s a meal with nutritional balance in mind, but the fried food catches my eye.
 This consumer stated, “I chose a non-alcoholic drink because today is a non-drinking day for me, but I prepared fried food so that it would feel like I’m drinking.”